-The Col. Philip Reed room features a fireplace, queen bed and private bath.
-These Eastern shore accommodations overlook a garden behind the bed and breakfast and with rates starting at $125.00 you are getting a great deal for the comforts of home with a beautiful view of the Maryland inn's grounds.
+The Col. Philip Reed room features a fireplace, queen bed, and private bath.
+These Eastern Shore accommodations overlook a garden behind the inn and at $125.00 a night plus taxes, you are getting a great deal for the comforts of home with a beautiful view of the Maryland inn's grounds.

 History Behind the Col. Philip Reed Room